cygnan/seibu-status-notifier/README.md

 ﻿# seibu-status-notifier

-A script for Google Apps Script that retrieves Seibu Railway service status, and notifies you of that by e-mail.
+[UNRELEASED] A script for Google Apps Script that retrieves Seibu Railway service status, and notifies you of that by e-mail.

 **This script is currently under development.**